kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 Control pack
 ------------

-These add-ons give you extra control of what you broadcast and how.
+These add-ons give you extra control of what you broadcast and how:

 * <a href="https://broadcast.plainviewplugins.com/addon/all-blogs/">All Blogs</a> gives all users access to all of the blogs in the network.
 * <a href="https://broadcast.plainviewplugins.com/addon/all-blogs/">All Blogs Superadmin</a> allows only superadmins to broadcast to all blogs in the network without having to be a user of the blog.